SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 A function call expression can include a :newTerm:`trailing closure` in the form of a closure expression immediately after the parenthesis.
-The trailing closure is understood as an additional argument to the function, added after the last parenthesized argument.
+The trailing closure is understood as an argument to the function, added after the last parenthesized argument.
 The following function calls are equivalent: ::